mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 ### Authentication error (Windows users)

 * Try reformatting your private key using a tool available within MobaXterm.
-    * If you have tested and can successfully connect to `nx-login2.jasmin.ac.uk` from a MobaXterm terminal but **NOT** from the NoMachine NX client ("Authentication Failed"), then try following the steps below: these instructions are for Windows users.
+    * If you have tested and can successfully connect to `nx1.jasmin.ac.uk` from an SSH client in a terminal window, but **NOT** from the NoMachine NX client ("Authentication Failed"), then try following the steps below: these instructions are for Windows users.
-    * Note that this doesn't make you a new key, it just makes a newly-formatted version of your key, which can sit alongside your existing private key file.
+    * Note that this doesn't make you a new key, it just makes a reformatted version of your key, which can sit alongside your existing private key file.
 The public key stays the same, so there's no need to upload anything new to your JASMIN profile.
-    * Open the MobaKeyGen tool: MobaXterm menu / Tools / **MobaKeyGen (SSH Key Generator)**
+    * Open the MobaKeyGen tool: MobaXterm menu / Tools / **MobaKeyGen (SSH Key Generator)**.
     * Click Load, navigate to your existing private key file (you may need to change the filter to show all files (*.*) instead of just (*.ppk).
 Select your key, click Open
     * You will be prompted for the passphrase which you set when creating the key.
     * In the MobaKeyGen menu, select Conversions / Export OpenSSH key (the 2nd option)